Natural Language Processing

 How Natural Language Processing Works

-When an end user sends a message, the chatbot first processes the keywords in the User Input element.
+When an end user sends a message, the chatbot first processes the keywords in the User Response element.
 If there is a match between the end user's message and a keyword, the chatbot takes the relevant action.
 If there is no match, the chatbot uses NLP.

 - The chatbot tokenizes the text.